 Whether you are a designer or a business looking to hire one, do you want to avoid problems when going through a website design project?
 Of course, you do.
 The answer is to negotiate and enter into a website design and maintenance contract.

 A website design contract reduces the discussions you and the other party have been having regarding the project to writing.
-Four critical topics should always be covered in the agreement.
+The agreement should cover four critical topics.

-The first reason for forming a contract is to simply reduce the design discussions to writing.
+The first reason for forming a contract is to reduce the design discussions to writing.
 Put a better way, we are talking about the specifications for the project.
-Common issues covered include:
+Common issues to cover in the agreement include:

 - Markups of the appearance of the site,

 - Number of pages,

 - Platform the site will be built on,

 - Shopping carts, if necessary,